bhavyasreegujjula/Infosys_Agentic-AI-for-Franchise-Management-System-with-Performance-Monitoring-Assistance/Milestone1/README.md

     |-- otp-email.png
     |-- user-dashboard.png
     `-- admin-dashboard.png

-How To Run The Notebook
+How To Run The Notebook:

 Step 1: Install Dependencies
 Run this cell in Google Colab:
-!pip install -q streamlit streamlit-option-menu pyngrok pyjwt bcrypt plotly Step 2: Create the Streamlit App
+!pip install -q streamlit streamlit-option-menu pyngrok pyjwt bcrypt plotly

+Step 2: Create the Streamlit App
 Run the notebook cell that writes the full Streamlit application into app.py.
 The cell should start with:
 %%writefile app.py

 Step 3: Add Colab Secrets
 Open the Secrets tab in Google Colab and add:
 NGROK_AUTHTOKEN
 EMAIL_PASSWORD
 NGROK_AUTHTOKEN is used to generate the public ngrok URL.
 EMAIL_PASSWORD must be a Gmail App Password, not the normal Gmail account password.

 Step 4: Start the App
 Run the Streamlit/ngrok cell.
 The app runs on port 8501, and ngrok generates a public URL.
 Open the generated URL in your browser.